Unveiling Central ortho-H2D+ Depletion at Sub-kau Scales in Prestellar Core G205.46-14.56M3: The First Interferometric Evidence and Implications for Deuterium Chemistry: Discussion

 \subsection{Turbulent-dominated core fragmentation}

-Based on the B1--B2 separation of $\sim$1,200~au, \citet{Sahu21} has suggested that these substructures formed via turbulent-dominated (gravo–turbulent) core fragmentation, as predicted by \citet{Offner10, Offner12}.
+Based on the B1--B2 separation of $\sim$1,200~au, \citet{Sahu21} has suggested that these substructures formed via turbulent-dominated (gravoturbulent) core fragmentation, as predicted by \citet{Offner10, Offner12}.
 The turbulence activity was later also suggested by \citet{HsuSY25}.
 Our results also further support this scenario.
-The core age of 0.42~Ma from our chemo–dynamical modeling, contracting from an initial density of $5\times10^3$~cm$^{-3}$, is comparable to the free‑fall time of 0.43~Ma at that density, indicating rapid contraction.
+The core age of 0.42~Ma from our chemodynamical modeling, contracting from an initial density of $5\times10^3$~cm$^{-3}$, is comparable to the free‑fall time of 0.43~Ma at that density, indicating rapid contraction.

-The core ages in such models are also dependent on the initial OPR(\Ht), which is plausibly in the range $\sim$0.5–3 from diffuse-cloud constraints \citep{Crabtree11} and can be as low as $\sim$0.1 in some simulations of filament formation \citep{Lupi21}.
-In our case, adopting OPR$_0$(\Ht)=0.1 overproduces the central $x$(\NtDp)/$x$(\NtHp) by a factor of $\sim$3 at the epoch when the central density matches that of \souname, disfavouring this initial value for this core.
+The core ages in such models are also dependent on the initial OPR(\Ht), which is plausibly in the range $\sim$0.5--3 from diffuse-cloud constraints \citep{Crabtree11} and can be as low as $\sim$0.1 in some simulations of filament formation \citep{Lupi21}.
+In our case, adopting OPR$_0$(\Ht)=0.1 overproduces the central $x$(\NtDp)/$x$(\NtHp) by a factor of $\sim$3 at the epoch when the central density matches that of \souname, disfavoring this initial value for this core.

 Moreover, the gas between B1 and B2 exhibits an almost purely thermal velocity dispersion (Section \ref{sec:ana_gas}), implying that turbulence has dissipated rapidly, within no more than a few free‑fall times \citep[e.g.,][]{Nakano98, MacLow99, MacLow04}.
-These rapid dynamical timescales provide supporting evidence for turbulent fragmentation, as opposed to the slower, quasi‑static core contraction characterized by ambipolar diffusion \citep[$\sim10\times$ the free-fall time; e.g.,][]{Das21}.
+These rapid dynamical timescales provide supporting evidence for turbulent fragmentation, as opposed to the slower, quasi‑static core contraction characterized by ambipolar diffusion \citep[$\sim10\times$ the freefall time; e.g.,][]{Das21}.

 Lastly, we find that both substructures are subvirial (i.e., $\alpha<1$) with virial parameters of $\alpha=0.40\pm0.05$ for B1 and $\alpha=0.70\pm0.17$ for B2 (see \autoref{app:mass} and \autoref{tab:masses}), indicating they are gravitationally bound.
 In the absence of additional support such as magnetic fields, these substructures are expected to collapse.
 However, whether the system will form a wide protobinary at the current separation remains open.
 Subsequent inspiral could also shrink the orbit and produce a close protobinary as shown by \citet{Kuruwita23}.